NicEastvillage/AutoLeague2/README.md

-ticket list [showRetired]           Print list of number of tickets for all bots ticket newBotTickets <tickets>      Set the number of tickets given to new bots ticket ticketIncreaseRate <rate>    Set the rate at which tickets increase rank list [showRetired]             Print list of the current leaderboard match run                           Run a standard 3v3 soccer match match undo                          Undo the last match
+ticket list [showRetired]           Print list of number of tickets for all bots ticket newBotTickets <tickets>      Set the number of tickets given to new bots ticket ticketIncreaseRate <rate>    Set the rate at which tickets increase ticket gameCatchupBoost <boost>     Set the extra ticket increase factor when a bot has played fewer games rank list [showRetired]             Print list of the current leaderboard match run                           Run a standard 3v3 soccer match match undo                          Undo the last match